OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/github-feeds.md

 Copy the token that is generated and use this value as the password for the GitHub feed in Octopus Deploy.

 :::div{.hint}
 **Note:** Octopus can make use of [GitHub's fine-grained tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens) should you wish to have more control over the repositories that can be accessed.
-These can be created in the same way as the steps above, but selecting the "Fine-grained Tokens" option instead.
+These can be created in the same way as the steps above, but selecting the **Fine-grained tokens** from the navigation menu.
 From there individual repository access can be added for further security.
 :::

 ### Testing a GitHub feed